RSHKwee/ing2ofx/readme.md

 ![Main screen ing2ofx](./ing2ofxMain.PNG)

-Button _CSV File_: an ING CSV file can be choosen.
+Button _CSV File(s)_: one or more ING CSV file or SNS XML can be choosen.
 - The application recognize a comma or semicolon separated input file.
 - The content "normal" or saving transactions.
 The checkbox "Only interest transaction" is used only for a CSV file with saving transactions.